Connect to Country in Australia’s iconic Red Centre on an Adelaide to Uluru tour.

 Day 8: Kata Tjuta to Yulara (Thursday)

-The driving distance today is approximately 120 km.
+The driving distance today is approximately 85km.

 Meals Included